Kamalapur railway station: Station facilities

 Kamalapur railway station has a yard of Dhaka Inland Container Depot owned by the authority of the Port of Chittagong.
 Saif Power Tech Limited was appointed as its operator in 2015.
 It was built on 32 acres of land near the terminal.
 It can hold 10 percent of Chittagong Port's 70 percent containers, i.e. 90,000 TEUS.

-Railway General Hospital, Kamalapur was constructed in 1986 on 4.3 acres.
-The hospital was started to provide medical services to the officers and employees of Bangladesh Railway.
+The Railway General Hospital, Kamalapur was constructed in 1986 on 4.3 acres.
+The hospital was started to provide medical services to the officers and employees of the Bangladesh Railway.
 In 2013, the hospital was planned to be taken up in public private partnership and two years later, its services were opened to all and expanded to 100 beds.
 Its current number of beds is 40.

-There is a mosque for passengers use the station known as "Dhaka Railway Station Central Jame Mosque".
+There is a mosque for passengers use in the station known as the "Dhaka Railway Station Central Jame Mosque".
 Free food is distributed during iftar every year in the month of Ramadan to those who come to pray at the mosque.

 The Railway Police maintains a police station at Kamalapur, with a custody suite.
 At the station, various accused are arrested in this railway station.
 The police station was modernized and renovated in 2021.
 After the renovation, a library and drinking water facilities have been kept here for the prisoners and the police.

 Ridership

-As of 2022, at least 115,000 passengers travel by train using Kamalapur railway station.
+As of 2022, at least 115,000 passengers travel by train using Kamalapur railway station daily.
 The railway station is usually crowded with people returning home by train on the occasion of the festivals of Eid al-Fitr and Eid al-Adha every year.
 However, there was an exception during the year of the COVID-19 pandemic.